 Rate My Professors listed Dr. Claus as one of the top 25 professors in the U.S. for 2009-2010 (he was 19th); in 2011 the student body of F.I.U. elected him out of 7,000 faculty to give the first "What Would You Say" (if it was your last lecture).
-Miami Dade College -Kendall heard that same lecture also in 2011.
+Miami Dade College - Kendall Campus also heard that same lecture in 2011.

 Dr. Claus can be reached at DrKennethEClaus@gmail.com or by calling/texting 305-898-2489.

 Dr. Claus is an Associate Member, the Unitarian Universalist Ministers Association.

 Rev. Larry G. Deitch was born in Lexington, Kentucky and moved to Ohio as a child.
 He attended Salem High school in Salem, Ohio, Bethany College in Bethany, West Virginia, and then Pittsburgh Theological Seminary.

 Larry was ordained in the Christian Church (Disciples Of Christ), served 3 Ohio churches, and the Daytona Beach Drive In Christian Church.
 The congregation Larry served became an 1,100 member gathering of the most eclectic and elastic group of people in Greater Daytona Beach.
 They even had their radio station and used music as widely in range as we do now at All Souls Miami.
 They were as much an anomaly in their “denomination” as we are with UU’s in Florida.

 Upon retirement, his wife Cindy bought him a horse and said, “Don’t stay home."

 Cindy and Larry have been attending All Souls for the last 2 years.